hyperbaton/cft/README.md

 is satisfied.
 - `satisfaction_threshold`: If satisfaction is above this level, the need is considered _satisfied_.
-- `item`: Reference to the item needed.
+- `item`: The needed item, in Ingredient format.
+It can be just a reference to some item or have more complex structure, like checking NBT tags.
 - `frequency`: In Minecraft days, how long it takes for the satisfaction of this need to go from 1 to 0.
+- `hidden`: An optional boolean indicating if this need should be hidden from interfaces.
+Its value is `false` by default.
 - `quantity`: How many items of the specified class are needed to satisfy the need.
 </details>